 - Shut off your home’s main water supply (and drain your pipes if you’ll be gone for a while).
 Leaks happen — but you can avoid coming home to a burst pipe (and the resulting water damage) by shutting off your main water valve and draining your pipes before you leave.

 - Arrange for someone you trust to check on your home every few days.
-That means going in and looking around every room on every floor (even the garage).
+That means going in and looking around every room on every floor — even the garage.
 If anything happens, they can take action (and alert you) before further damage occurs.

-- This one might be harder than it sounds, but avoid posting your travel plans on social media.
+- This one might be harder than it sounds, but try to avoid posting your travel plans on social media.
 Or at the very least, make your accounts private so potential thieves can’t see them.

 - Don’t leave a spare key outside your home.
 As convincing as your plastic rock looks, it’s not a safe place to store your spare key while you’re away.
 Criminals also know to check under your mat, in your mailbox, above your door frame, and in your flower pot for hidden keys that give them easy access to an empty home.

 - Don’t forget to lock all points of entry.
 That includes all of your windows and doors (double-check your garage, out-buildings, sheds, and storage barns, too).